phpbb/ideas/README.md

 # phpBB Ideas

 The official Ideas Centre used at [phpBB.com](https://www.phpbb.com/ideas/).
-This phpBB extension allows community members to suggest and vote on ideas that can help to improve and enhance phpBB software.
+This phpBB extension lets phpBB.com community members propose and vote on ideas to improve and enhance phpBB software.

 [![Build Status](https://travis-ci.org/phpbb/ideas.svg?branch=master)](https://travis-ci.org/phpbb/ideas)

-## Installation

-1. Upload the package to `phpBB3/ext/phpbb/ideas`.
-2. Navigate in the ACP to `Customise -> Manage extensions`.
-3. Look for `phpBB Ideas` under the Disabled Extensions list, and click its `Enable` link.
-4. Configure Ideas in the ACP at `Extensions -> phpBB Ideas`.

-## Contributing
+## Contribute

-Please fork this repository and submit a pull request to contribute to phpBB Ideas
+We welcome contributions to help make this Ideas extension even better.
+Please fork this repository, install it to a local development copy of phpBB, and send us a pull request with your bug fixes or feature improvements.

-## Bug Reporting & Support
+## Bugs and Support

-You can report bugs or suggest features in the [issue tracker](https://tracker.phpbb.com/projects/WEBSITE).
+You can report bugs and suggest features in the [issue tracker](https://github.com/phpbb/ideas/issues).
-Support is not available for phpBB Ideas however you may email `website [at] phpbb [dot] com` where you may receive some limited support should the problem be with phpBB Ideas.

-Note: This extension is currently under development and is not recommended for use on any live forum.
+Support is not available for phpBB Ideas because it is not an officially released extension from the phpBB Extensions Team.
+It is also not recommended for use on any live phpBB forum.

 ## License
 [GNU General Public License v2](license.txt)